-The precise location of the proposed device is required in all cases where the department is making an assessment of an application.
+The precise location of the proposed device is required in all cases where the department is assessing an application.
 This allows officers to measure distances as required for compliance assessment against the manual.
 For final detailed design assessment of the device, site plans will be required and the exact location of the device must be consistent with the distances assessed against the manual.